Sshahr/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Shabnam Shahrezaei is a second-year Economics Ph.D. student at Emory University.
-Her research interests include Applied Macroeconomics, Time Series Econometrics and Fiscal and Monetary Policy.
-She completed a bachelor's degree in economics from University of Tehran.
-She went on to earn a double master's degree in Quantitative Economics and Applied Mathematics from Illinois State University.
-Shabnam was a research assistant at Illinois State University working in the field of macroeconomics.
+Welcome to my webpage!
+I am a third-year Economics Ph.D. student at Emory University.
+I am working under the supervision of Dr. Karen Kopecky.
+Before joining Emory, I graduated from Illinois State University with a MSc in Mathematics and a MSc in Economics.

+My research interests lie broadly in macroeconomics and quantitative modeling.
+I am particularly intrested in studying racial wealth inequality and social security systems.
+I also have a growing interest in Heterogeneous Agent New Keynesian (HANK) models.

+In my free time, I enjoy painting, playing soccer and reading poetry.
+I am a huge fan of Rumi!